phgupta/xbos_services_getter/xbos_services_getter/docs/source/index.rst

 ^^^^^
 Allows for easy retrieval of data which is relevant to XBOS projects.

-A Ptyhon 3.5+ wrapper for the XBOS microservices.
+A Python 3.5+ wrapper for the XBOS microservices.

+Note: Only supports precision up to seconds.

 Quick Setup
 ^^^^^^^^^^^